sdpteam30/sdptutanota/doc/HACKING.md

 After that you can open `app-ios/tuta.xcworkspace` in XCode and build the mail app.

-For building calendar app run `node make prod -a calenar` instead.
+For building calendar app run `node make prod -a calendar` instead.

 ### Tests